unit80/lomtools/README.md

 Free version features
 1) Caesar's code
 2) The location of a person by IP
-3) IP Loger
+3) IP Logger
-4) Location of a person by BSID
+4) Location of a person by BSSID